programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

     urls_data = list(reader)
 ```

-For the purposes of this lesson, we will only scrape the last snapshot of the home page of each website made between May 1, 2000 and May 31, 2000 with a HTTP status code `200`.
-We can therefore build a simple function `download_cdx_data` to download information about available snapshots for a given `original_url`:
+For the purposes of this lesson, we will only scrape the last snapshot of the home page of each website made between May 1, 2000 and May 31, 2000 with an HTTP status code `200`.
+We can build a simple function `download_cdx_data` to get information about available snapshots for a given `original_url`:

 ```python
 import time